denny/ShinyCMS-ruby/README.md

 * Online shop
 * Access control system which can be used to control access to file downloads and secure whole pages, but also to show/hide individual pieces of page content
-* Payment handling system, including recurring subscriptions (linked to access control)
+* Payment handling plugins, including recurring subscriptions (linked to access control)
 * Tags on blog posts, news posts, forum posts, and shop items
 * Nested comment threads on blog posts, news posts, forum posts, and shop items
 * Akismet spam filtering for comments, with moderation page